JALK96/electrofit-ip6-paper-2025/README.md

 pip install -e ./packages/ip6-analysis
 ```

-to install the IP6 analysis package, to reproduce the analysis presented in the paper...to be continued.
+to install the IP6 analysis package, to reproduce the analysis presented in the paper... (to be continued).